marcinduma/LTRCLD-2557/docs/use-case1.md

 Notice that there was route added for **Azure VNET space - 10.100.0.0/23** towards **"tgw-*"** which is our Transit Gateway used to communicated with **AWS Cloud Routers**, so traffic can be send to Azure.

-### Cloud Routers Veryfication
+### Cloud Routers verification

 Open Putty client from desktop and put IP address of Cloud router from Azure - you can login to any of 4 routers.

 !!!
 Note
-    Cloud Routers IP address are avaibale in POD details IP address schema, or you can find them in Azure/AWS console directly.
+    Cloud Routers IP addresses are available in POD details section, or you can find them in Azure/AWS console directly.

-Login with username **"csradmin"** and password **"CiscoLive2023!"**
+Login with username **csradmin** and password **CiscoLive2023!**

 Execute command **"show vrf | inc VRF-01**

     show vrf | inc VRF-01

-Expected output:
+Expected output (IP addressing might differ):

     ct-routerp-francecentral-0-0#show vrf | inc VRF-01
         Tenant-01:VRF-01                 10.20.0.52:7          ipv4        BD7